cabforum/netsec/docs/NSR.md

 **Air-Gapped**:  Physically and logically separated, disconnected, and isolated from all other Systems.

-**CA Systems**: Collectively the infrastructure which qualifies as a:
+**CA Infrastructure**: Collectively the infrastructure used by the CA or Delegated Third Party which qualifies as a:
    * Certificate Management System;
    * Certificate System;
    * Front End / Internal Support System;
    * Issuing System;
    * Root CA System (Air-Gapped and otherwise); or
-   * Security Support System.
+   * Security Support System. <!-- should be removable  after checklist with definition is done -->

 **Certificate Management System**: A system used by a CA or Delegated Third Party to process, approve issuance of, or store certificates or certificate status information, including the database, database server, and storage.